What is Net Promoter Score?

 The reverse is true with a customer enthusiast and promoter.
 They’ll buy more from the company they love, they’ll need less customer service and will refer friends and relatives.
 Free publicity from a promoter means the company need not spend as much on marketing and advertising!
 As Fred Reichheld said, “essentially promoters become the company’s marketing department.”

-Bain and Co, who originally introduced this metric, also dug deeper into the correlation between a company’s growth and its Net Promoter Score.
+Bain and Co, who originally introduced this metric, have researched the correlation between a company’s growth and its Net Promoter Score.
 They found that for most industries, the Net Promoter Score accounts for 20% to 60% of a company’s organic growth rate.
 On average, the leader in an industry has a Net Promoter Score more than double of its competitors.
-(You can find more on the Bain’s website: “NPS and growth”.)
+(You can find more on Bain’s website: “NPS and growth”.)

 Bain & Co shows on its website a partial list of companies using the Net Promoter Score system.
 The list is far from comprehensive but gives an idea of the Net Promoter Score popularity and widespread use.
 The list can be found here: Companies using NPS